andyfischer/circa/docs/technical/object_model.md

 ## isSubtype ##

-Returns whether values of the given type can always be cast to this type.

-Can get rid of this.

-## valueFitsType ##

-Returns whether the given value fits this type.
-This is used for dynamic type checking.
+Returns whether every value of `otherType` can be cast to the current type.
+This is used for static type checking.

-## typeMatches ##

-TODO: Is this used?

 ## staticTypeQuery ##

 This checks if the given term can be cast to a value of this type.
 This function may return a result of "always", "never", or "unable to statically determine".
 If the answer can't be statically determined, we'll call valueFitsType at runtime.

+## valueFitsType ##

+Returns whether the given value fits this type.
+This is used for dynamic type checking.

 ## toString ##